crumbhole/argocd-lovely-plugin/doc/.snippets/parameterFooter.md

-## Examples
+## Plugin Name

-We should provide examples of configuring the sidecar itself, or through the paramter list of the application, or the environment of the application
+For sidecar images only you can set `PLUGIN_NAME` in the environment of the sidecar to override the default name of the plugin.
+This allows you to supply multiple pre-configured plugins (with different environment, but the same variation).